Cubium/CppTutorial/3-IfStatements/readme.md

 Before you copy this program to compile and run yourself try and read this code.
 What do you think will happen?
 What is going on?
 Try and get comfortable with the syntax and break it down.
 The more time you spend reading it now, it will become a lot less intimidating in the future!

-Okay so now that you have given it a try.
-Copy this program, compile it, and run it.
+Okay, now that you have given it a try, copy this program, compile it, and run it.
 What happened?
-What your initial hunch right?
-Obviously 5 is less that 7.
-So it will hit the first `if` statement, evaluate it, and return whether or not that is true.
-Now what do I mean by return `true`? `if` statements are designed by default to enter their scope only if what is in the parentheses is `true`.
+Was your initial hunch right?
+Obviously 5 is less that 7, so the condition in the first `if` statement will be true and the statement inside will be run and the rest will be skipped. `if` statements only execute the statements inside them if the condition in parentheses is `true`.
+Then all other `else if` and `else` are skipped.

 Okay so change `x` to be equal to `7` (`int x = 7`).
 What is going to happen?
 Compile and run the program!
 This time we got a different print statement!
 That is because `x` is not less than 7, however, it is equal to 7 because it's value is 7.
-So the second `if` statement, evaluates to `true` and enters that scope.
-Alrighty, so now let us change `x` to be equal to `10`.
+So the condition in the second `if` statement evaluates to `true` and the program enters that scope.
+Alrighty, now let's change `x` to be equal to `10`.
 Compile and run your program.
-You get the gist now right?
-Let's explain the `if` statement.
+This time, since `x < y` is false, and `x == y` is false, the program goes into the `else` statement.
+The else is a "catchall"; no matter what is in the previous conditions, if they are all false, the else statement will be executed.

 ```cpp
   if(thingIsTrue)